telerik/xamarin-forms-docs/nativecontrols/android/getting-started-for-xamarin.md

 	* Xamarin Support Library v8 RenderScript (required by the Primitives assembly)
 	![TelerikUI-Installation-Xamarin-Add-NuGet-Packages](images-download-deployment/installation-xamarin-screen-3.png "Add packages.")

-5. Your solution is now ready to use Telerik UI for Android.
+5. Your solution is now ready to use Telerik UI for Xamarin.Android.
 ![TelerikUI-Installation-Xamarin-User-Project](images-download-deployment/installation-xamarin-screen-4.png "Integration complete.")

 ## Opening the Examples solution